-Includes a logical analysis of body tissues, organs, and organ systems.
-Stresses the microscopic, developmental and gross anatomy of mammals, with special emphasis on human anatomy.
+The course includes a logical analysis of body tissues, organs, and organ systems, and stresses the microscopic, developmental, and gross anatomy of mammals with special emphasis on human anatomy.
 Major topics include cell structure and function, tissues, organization of the human body, and all body systems.
 The laboratory work includes study of the developmental, microscopic, and gross anatomy of preserved specimens and models.
-Prerequisite: None.
-Corequisite: None.